abrahamlaria/static-website/content/architecture/stop-being-a-traditional-software-architect.md

 During my yet-to-be-finished journey I have come across and read many books about Software Architecture.
 I’m going be dumping what I have learned from them in this blog as a way to help others and also as a future reference for myself.

-One of those books that changed my perception of the Software Architect role is Design It!
-It truly inspired me and made me a better team leader by applying what I learned from it.
+One of those books that changed my perception of the Software Architect role is **Design It!** It truly inspired me and made me a better team leader by applying what I learned from it.

-What you are about to read is not a full copy-paste from the book, but the idea is pretty close to what you can read on it.
+What you are about to read is not a full copy-paste from the book, but the idea is pretty close to what you can read on its Chapter 13.
 ## Empower the Architects on your team

 On modern software system there is little difference between a developer and architect.
 I mean, software development team do require technical leaders.
 However, modern teams require a different kind of leader than the usual, top-down architect.